Domlur inscriptions and hero stones: Transliteration of the text

-Domlur 1328CE Kamanna Dandanayaka's Donation
+3. Kamanna Dandanayaka's Donation inscription - temple wall - 1328CE

-It is an incomplete Kannada Inscription and a possible donatory inscription dated to 1328CE as recorded in the inscription itself.
-The inscription possibly records the donation by a Ponnanna's son Kamana Danayaka.
-The inscription is inscribed on the wall of the Chokkanathaswamy Temple.
-This inscription has been documented in Epigraphia carnatica Vol-9.
+This hero stone bears an incomplete Kannada inscription and a possible donatory inscription dated to 1328CE in the inscription itself.
+It possibly records the donation by Kamana Danayaka, son of someone called Ponnanna, and has been documented in Epigraphia Carnatica Vol 9.

-Physical Characteristics
+Physical characteristics

-The inscription is 21 cm tall and 229 cm wide and the Kannada Characters are 4 cm tall, 5 cm wide & 0.27 cm deep (medium depth).
+The inscription is 21 cm tall and 229 cm wide, with characters 4 cm tall, 5 cm wide, and with a medium depth of 0.27 cm.